netthroughput

 If a csv file is created, use ’;’ as field separator, CRLF line terminators, and omit # on the first line with column headings.

-The throughput test will use one or more concurrent streams to fetch data over the connection.
-You should normally use an increasing number of streams until saturation where use of further streams does not increase the throughput.
-There are two calculations done, one based on the logical byte count from the query being executed, and one based on the physical byte count reported by the database.
+There are two calculations done, one based on the logical byte count of the query being executed, and one based on the physical byte count reported by the database.
 The latter is only available if the database user has access to v$ queries.

 Both the client and the database side will have high CPU utilization and either side can therefore be limited by CPU.
 In that case, the figures reported are not showing the possible network throughput.